 From Interest Point 3, turn around to head north on Flight Systems Dr. until you reach the gate at the opposite end of the street, gate A15.
+Please note that no parking is allowed at this location.

 The tower just on the west side of gate A15 in the control tower for the air and space port.